 Scour antique shops or thrift stores for old doorknobs (it doesn't matter if they are mismatched).
 Attach them above the window, and tie curtains to the knobs with fabric ties.
 This idea is also great for a coat rack: just attach the knobs to a nice sanded, stained, and sealed wooden base, and hang on the wall near your door.

 Bent spoons or spoons bought at a yard sale can make terrific curtain hardware.
 Use pliers to bend the utensils in the shape of an S-hook, and you've created great hardware for kitchen curtains.

-Plain cup hooks painted a bright color can be used.
+You can use plain cup hooks painted a bright color.
 Simply attach curtain rings or fabric ties to the curtains and slip over the cup hooks.
-They look great and they are very inexpensive!.
+They look great and they are very inexpensive.

-For a western themed room, try using western hand-tooled belts from the thrift store.
+For a western-themed room, try using western hand-tooled belts from a thrift store.
 Cut them to the same length and loop them through the curtain tabs and over a curtain rod.
 Or even better, hang the belts from horseshoes attached to the molding above the window.

 Old fashioned clothespins can work well with lightweight curtains.
 Simply attach the top of the curtain to a cord or thin rod across the top of the window.
 Paint the pins with colorful acrylic paints or leave the wood natural.